jeromelebel/MongoHub-Mac/README.markdown

 - Better support for DBRef
 - Problem to autosave the toolbar in the connection window
 - Maybe a fix for ssh problems [issue #146](https://github.com/jeromelebel/MongoHub-Mac/issues/146)
+- Issue with default filename when doing file export

 **Beta**